Pricing Strategies to Sell your Charlotte Home in Any Market

 Let’s discuss the manner in which you arrived at your number.
 If we’re still a bit apart in our pricing, let’s go look at the homes that your buyers will be touring – let’s check out the competition, in person.

-If there is still a question, a $400 appraisal may be warranted.
+If there is still a question, a $450 appraisal may be warranted and is highly recommended.

 Pricing is KEY to a successful sale – and a timely one as well.